 The “pumping” is Victor finishing his shoulder turn with that last little drive under with the left lat.
 With such a great shoulder turn, this last “pump” is going to actually soften the arms and make it feel like his arms are coming together at the top of his swing.
 This is something no amateur will ever feel.
 It is a multi year process to get the flexibility and patience to achieve this spot at the top of the backswing.

 What makes Victor so great is he completes the backswing and then holds the hinge and drives under and through the ball without using his legs to create the speed.
 His legs stabilize and he fires under with the upper body rotating around the lower body.
 Look at his legs just after impact here:

 Notice the right (trail) leg staying on the target line well after impact.
 This is where Viktor has a huge advantage over Collin Morikawa.
 While Collin has a beautiful swing, he allows that right knee to get active in the downswing.

 Matthew Wolff has a very powerful swing but will not be as consistent as Viktor Hovland.
-Hovland already has the PGA Tour record for most rounds in the 60s and he is only in his second year on tour.
+Hovland already has the PGA Tour record for most consecutive rounds in the 60s and he is only in his second year on tour.
 You will see his name atop leaderboards week in and week out.

 Unless he completely loses his putter or gets injured, expect to see this guy win professional tournaments every single year.
 If you want a swing like Viktor Hovland contact Patrick Kelley Golf today.